 What happens on Sunday

-During the morning service, children join the adults for the first part of the service and then, about halfway through the service, the children head off for Sunday School (Kindergarten to Year six).
+During the service, children join the adults for the first part of the service and then, about halfway through the service, the children head off for Sunday School (Kindergarten to Year six).
 There is crèche which runs for the entire service for one to four years old.
 Please note that Sunday School meets only during Tasmanian public school terms.
 All our crèche workers, Sunday school teachers and Sunday school helpers are trained and have both State Government Working with Children and Presbyterian Church Breaking the Silence child protection accreditation.

 If on-street parking is unavailable, free parking is available during Sunday services in the CCAMLR Car Park opposite the church on Macquarie Street.
 This car park can be accessed via the second driveway on the left past the Barrack Street intersection.
 Please do not park in the private car park next door to CCAMLR.

 Our 10am service is approximately seventy minutes in duration.